Vyral/brad-cohen/_drafts/how-to-make-your-home-more-energy-efficient.md

 youtube_code: gyyHFkdwAj8
 ---

-{% include youtube.html %} If your energy bills are higher than you would like, follow these four tips to make your home more energy efficient today.&nbsp;
+{% include youtube.html %} <center>If your energy bills are higher than you would like, follow these four tips to make your home more energy efficient today.</center>&nbsp;

 Energy-efficient homes are en vogue right now, and for good reason.
 Not only are they more environmentally friendly, but they also help homeowners save a lot of money on their energy bills each month.
 Best of all, you can make your home more energy efficient with just a few simple changes.
 Here are four simple tips you can start with:&nbsp;